CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/Part B - Implement and manage Microsoft Entra identity and access (25–30%).md

 ![](../../Attachements/Pasted%20image%2020251120073036.png)
 select 1st entra cloud sync
 ![](../../Attachements/Pasted%20image%2020251120073109.png)
-It will ask for authenticate and authent
+It will ask for authenticate and authenticate it.